Sarah Childress Polk

 Sarah Childress Polk (September 4, 1803 – August 14, 1891) was the first lady of the United States from 1845 to 1849.
 She was the wife of the 11th president of the United States, James K. Polk.

 Well educated in a successful family, Sarah met her future husband at a young age.
-They never had children of their own, though they did foster relatives.
-Socially keen and well informed, Sarah helped her husband's career with her hosting skills and advised him on political matters at times, though she stayed out of the public limelight.
+They never had children of their own though they fostered relatives.
+Socially keen and well informed, Sarah helped her husband's career with her hosting skills and advised him on political matters at times, but she stayed out of the public limelight.
 Following her husband's death in 1849, Sarah had a 42-year widowhood, the longest of any First Lady.

 Early life and education

 Sarah Childress was born in 1803 to Elizabeth Whitsitt and Joel Childress, a prominent planter, merchant, and land speculator—the third of their six children.
 She was well educated for a woman of her time and place, attending the exclusive Moravians' Salem Academy in Winston-Salem, North Carolina in 1817, one of the few institutions of higher learning available to women in the early 19th century.

 Sarah Childress met James K. Polk while both were receiving instruction from Samuel P. Black at his house in Murfreesboro, Tennessee; he was 19, she was 12.
 They would be formally introduced in the early 1820s with Polk's involvement with the State Legislature.
-Shortly after he began courting her legend says Andrew Jackson called her "wealthy, pretty, ambitious, and intelligent," and urged Polk to marry her.
+Shortly after he began courting her, legend says Andrew Jackson called her "wealthy, pretty, ambitious, and intelligent," and urged Polk to marry her.
 In 1823 the two became engaged, and on January 1, 1824, Sarah Childress, aged 20, married James Polk, aged 28, at the plantation home of the bride's parents near Murfreesboro.

-They remained married for 25 years, but never had children.
+They remained married for 25 years, and never had children.
 This is often attributed to the bladder stone surgery Polk had as a young man, which is thought to have made him sterile.
-They were the only presidential couple to never have children while together, biologically, adopted or from previous marriage.
-They raised a nephew, Marshall Tate Polk (1831–1884), as their ward for a few years before James sent him to a school in Washington, D.C. and later Georgetown University.
-After her husband's death, Sarah would foster her great-niece, Sarah Polk Fall (1847–1924).
+They were the only presidential couple to never have children while together, biologically, adopted or from a previous marriage.
+They raised his nephew, Marshall Tate Polk (1831–1884), as their ward for a few years before James sent him to a school in Washington, D.C., and later Georgetown University.
+After her husband's death, Sarah would foster her grand-niece, Sarah Polk Fall (1847–1924).